theguyontheleft/Fully-Associative-Cache/README.md

 * There are some test files to try the project in the TestFiles directory.
+* To run the program enter the command

+        $ ./ComputerSim

-* You can open any of those file with the open button pinned to the quick access toolbar
+* You can open any of those file with the open button pinned to the quick access toolbar (Hover over the "ComputerSimGUI" menu and a "file" option will appear, from the file option a file can opened and then later saved.
 * Once the file has been loaded the GUI's interface should be pretty straight forward.

 Using the Breakpoint
 * There is an enable Breakpoint button that toggles the breakline spinbox on and off.
 * The breakline spinbox is initialized to zero.

    a) A valid breakline can be any number from 1-127
   	    note: 128 is the max number of instructions, and you can only step to the first (0th) instruction.

    b) A valid breakline will be highlighted yellow.

 * There can only be one breakpoint at a time, if a second breakpoint is desired it can be set after the first breakpoint is reached

 * The breakpoint feature is disabled and reset when:

    a) The breakline is reached.

    b) The program clears or resets.

    c) The breakpoint button is toggled.

 * When the breakpoint feature is disabled:

    a) The spinbox is not selectable and is defaulted to zero.

    b) The selected breakline is unhighlighted.